 Road transport created more competition for the Crab and Winkle railway.
 The railway therefore closed to passenger traffic in 1932, freight continued with the harbour still open for coal, grain and timber.

 When British Railways finally closed the railway line from Canterbury in 1952, the harbour lost much of its trade.
+The railway reopened briefly in 1953 when floods affected the main line, but closed permanently after that.
 In 1958 the Whitstable Urban District Council bought the harbour from the railway for £12,500.

 In 1974 Whitstable Council became part of Canterbury City Council.
 The harbour is now managed by a Harbour Board, appointed by the council, which develops the harbour as a profitable mixed-use port for the benefit of the local community.